okta/odyssey/packages/docs/components/button.md

 template: component
 id: component-button
 title: Button
-description: Is a rounded rectangle with a small description.
-They are used for in-page interactions like form submissions.
+description: Buttons are used for in-page interactions like form submissions.
-lead: An Odyssey button appears as a rounded rectangle that is wider than it is tall, with a descriptive caption inflexs center.
-Users press the button by clicking it with a pointer controlled by a mouse, keystrokes can also be used to execute the command of a button.
+lead: A clickable button used for form submissions and most in-page interactions.
 tabs:
   - label: 'Overview'
     id: 'overview'